-If the load or moment of inertia exceeds the rating or if the load becomes eccentric, follow the steps below, "4.3.1WEIGHT Setting" and "4.3.2 INERTIA Setting" to set parameters.
-Setting parameters makes the operation of the Manipulator optimal, reduces vibration to shorten the operating time, and improves the capacity for larger loads.
-In addition, it reduces persistent vibration produced when the moment of inertia of the end effector and work piece is larger that the default setting.
+If the load or moment of inertia exceeds the rating or if the load becomes eccentric, follow the steps below, 4.3.1 and 4.3.2, to set parameters.

+Setting parameters makes the operation of the Manipulator optimal, reduces oscillation to shorten the operating time, and improves the capacity for bigger load.
+In addition, it reduces persistent oscillation produced when the moment of inertia of the end effector and work piece is bigger.